-The statue depicts a mermaid becoming human, which reflects one of Hans Christian Andersen’s most famous stories.
-The statue was built in 1913 and can be found at the Langeline promenade.
+The statue depicts the little mermaid becoming human, which reflects one of Hans Christian Andersen’s most famous stories.
+The statue was built in 1913 and can be found on the Langeline promenade.

-Amazingly, the statue has been the subject of multiple vandalism throughout its life.
+Amazingly, the little mermaid has been the subject of multiple vandalism throughout its life.
 The head has been sawed off, as well as the arm and paint has been poured over it numerous times.

 I think this is because the statue is symbolic of Denmark rather than anything to do with the story of Andersen himself.
 Due to its importance in Danish culture, the statue is something you need to visit during your 3 days in Copenhagen.

 Christianborg Palace is one of the most impressive buildings I’ve seen anywhere, never mind in Copenhagen.
-It’s a short walk from Tivoli Gardens near the end of Strøget.
+It’s a short walk from the Tivoli at the end of Strøget.

 A series of successive castles and palaces have existed at the site since 1167.
-It was the principal residence of Danish kings until 1794 and became the seat of the Danish parliament afterwards.
+It was the principal residence of the Danish Royal Family until 1794 and became the seat of the Danish parliament and Supreme Court afterwards.

 The National Museum of Denmark

-The best place to start your third day in Copenhagen is to visit the National Museum of Denmark.
-It’s the place to visit if you want to learn more about the history of Denmark.
+The best place to start the third day of your Copenhagen itinerary is to visit the National Museum of Denmark.
+It’s the best place to visit if you want to learn more about the history of Denmark.

-The museum is located close to Strøget, the main shopping street in Copenhagen.
-You’ll find a lot of exhibitions that go through the history of Denmark from prehistory up to the present day.
+The museum is close to Strøget, the main shopping street in Copenhagen.
+You’ll find a lot of exhibitions that go through Danish history from prehistory up to the present day.